Mount Washington Observatory Summit Overnights

 The minimum age for a winter trip is 16.
 Minors must be accompanied by a parent, legal guardian, or qualified adult leader, and must meet all full health and safety requirements.

 For your health and safety, and for the health and safety of your fellow trip mates, you will be required to come prepared with attire and gear to protect you from Mount Washington's extreme conditions.
 View the full list on our required winter gear list.

 If you have any questions about any of this gear, don't hesitate to contact us.
 We will help you find what you need to enjoy the trip of a lifetime!

 Extreme weather may occur at any time, and may delay a trip's descent.
-For this reason, we recommend that you remain flexible with your travel plans for the day or two after your trip.
+For this reason, we recommend that you remain flexible with your travel plans for the day or two before and after your trip.
 Weather-related changes are an inherent part of any true alpine adventure.

-Trip fees will be refunded for cancellations made at least 30 days before the trip date, less a $50 administrative fee.
+Participant Cancellation: Trip fees will be refunded for cancellations made at least 30 days before the trip date.
 Cancellations less than 30 days but more than 14 days before the departure date will be credited at 50%.
 Cancellations made within 14 days of the trip date will result in forfeiture of the entire trip fee.